P0GL0L/python-cybersecurity-learning-path/audience-docs/instructor_notes.md

 It explains **how the repository is meant to be evaluated**, what signals to look for, and what successful completion looks like.

 ---
+## Related Instructor Document

+For expanded portfolio and evaluation guidance, see:
+- `docs/INSTRUCTOR_PORTFOLIO_NOTES.md`
+---

 ## Repository Intent